Patrick3131/Tentacles/README.md

 B --> E(Cancel Video)
 C --> B
 ```
 These steps are the possible status of a session related to a value proposition activity.
-When a ValueProposition is tracked with an action, the status of the session is updated and a event forwarded.
+When a ``ValueProposition`` is tracked with an ``ValuePropositionAction``, the status of the session is updated and a event forwarded.
 Status changes that are allowed:

 ```mermaid
 graph LR